 Phnom Penh can be whatever you want it to be.
-It can be a gracious host, showing off its points of historic and cultural sites or, more typically, Phnom Penh is a wild and crazy adventure.
+It can be a gracious host, showing off its historic and cultural sites, but, more typically, Phnom Penh is a wild and crazy adventure.
 Like the rest of Cambodia, there is a very “frontier” attitude in the city.
 It seems like anything goes here because it usually does.
 It’s a city of controlled chaos and that excitement is usually what sucks most people in.
 I ended up here for two weeks.
-It’s a love it or hate it place but never a boring one.
+It’s a “love it or hate it” place but never a boring one.

 - Budget hotel prices: Better establishments cost around $15 USD per night and include air con and a private bathroom.
 The popular riverside area is more expensive.

 - Average Cost of Food: Food is very cheap through the city.
 Street food will cost you about $1-2 USD per meal and restaurant food will cost between $3-5 USD per meal.
 Western meals at nice restaurants cost more, from $5 USD and upwards.
 You can get some really world class food in the city these days so go nuts when you are here.
 It’s an up and coming foodie place.